 - Is it worth the extra expense?

 If you are confused and overwhelmed by the information and decision-making, you might like to talk to other intended parents who have traveled the overseas surrogacy terrain before you.
-You can find lots of information from those parents in Facebook Groups (such as The Australian Surrogacy Community) and specific-country Groups including ones for America, Canada and the Ukraine.
+You can find lots of information from those parents in Facebook Groups (such as The Australian Surrogacy Community) and specific-country Groups including ones for America, Canada and the Ukraine – you can find details about those groups here.
 You are not alone!
 Someone has been here and done that, and they can offer some assistance for you.
+You might also like to consider what best practice surrogacy looks like.

 You might also find some helpful information on the podcast – specifically Felicity’s episodes (particularly Part 2) (US journey) and Hillary’s episode (Canadian journey).
 Brett and Stuart also traveled to Canada.